mitraboga/G-LearnPortalWrapper/README.md

   <img src="assets/new_user_dashboard.png" width="100%" />
 </p>

-- After login, user is redirected to dashboard
+- After login, the user is redirected to the dashboard
 - Displays:
   - SGPA / CGPA
   - Course grades